 “A dense, structured red with plums and currants and hints of cedar and chocolate powder.
 Medium to full body.
 Juicy fruit.
 Flavorful finish.
 Drink in 2021 and onwards.”

 Situated on the northern edge of the plateau of Pomerol, nestled between Château Gazin and Château La Fleur-Pétrus, this wine has been produced by Ets.
 Jean-Pierre Moueix since 1976 for the Borderie family, owners since 1930.

-In thermo-regulated concrete & stainless-steel vats.
-Gentle & controlled maceration & extraction.
+In thermoregulated concrete and stainless steel vats.
+Gentle and controlled maceration and extraction.